 But through his brave rejection of the human meat grinder of mainstream oncology, a new world of hope and possibility emerged.
 In that year, I learned about the science of spontaneous remission and its association with acute infection, clues about my mother’s seemingly miraculous recovery from cancer decades earlier, and how all of this could inform our approach to cancer treatment.

-For six years I’ve largely stayed silent and somewhat secretive about my stories, though I opened up briefly last year to be interviewed in a podcast.
-But I knew I’d want to tell them to a bigger audience someday when the time was right and I had rested and healed.
+For six years I’ve largely stayed silent about my stories, , but I knew I’d want to tell them to a bigger audience someday when the time was right and I had rested and healed.

 In spite of my education, I am wise enough to know that tales are usually more persuasive than hard facts.

 But I’ve decided it’s time, because I suspect these tales may help us to understand the global, medicalized, authoritarian dystopia in which we’ve found ourselves from 2020 onward.

 We didn’t get here overnight.
 The Medical Industrial Complex is a prison that has been building for at least 100 years, and arguably longer.

 Following Robb’s death, I felt like the free-spirited and defiant heroine Kira Argounova in Ayn Rand’s novel, We The Living, which was set in mid-1920s communist Russia.
 The basic gist is that Kira loses everything and hatches an escape plan from Russia as it descends into totalitarianism.

 She had to get out.

 A few days after Robb died in 2014, I decided I would move to New Zealand.
 I had been there 15 years prior doing research for my PhD.
 I had fallen in love and had always dreamed of returning.